 After you get the important administrative pages published, it’s time to start adding interesting content.
 Whatever your niche, you want to make sure you include plenty of quality content for your readers.
-Make your pages visually rich and further, make it a priority to keep adding new content on a regular basis.
-If blogging, add at least one image to each and every post.
-Not only does this give your readers something to pin on Pinterest, it also makes your content more appealing.
+Make your pages visually rich, and further, make it a priority to keep adding new content regularly.
+If blogging, add at least one image to every post.
+Not only does this give your readers something to share on social media, but it also makes your content more appealing.
 Whether you decide to add content daily, weekly, or monthly, creating a content calendar will help keep you on the right track.

-Marketing your new site is a two-fold endeavor.
-First, there’s SEO (search engine optimization): make sure your pages have relevant keywords in the title, description, and body text.
+Marketing your new site is a two-fold endeavour.
+First, SEO (search engine optimization): make sure your pages have relevant keywords in the title, description, and body text.
 Second, take the time to promote your site in any way possible.
-Free options include the use of social media sites, forums, and emailing out a regular newsletter.
-You may also consider guest posting and commenting on blogs, forums, and communities to build up your social connections and link popularity.
+Free options include using social media sites forums and emailing a regular newsletter.
+You may also consider guest posting and commenting on blogs, forums, and communities to build your social connections and link popularity.

 There you have it – WordPress in ten easy steps!